torchnyu/blog/_posts/2019-08-17-nyu-cas-cs-guide.md

 helpful include [Codecademy](https://www.codecademy.com/),
 [freeCodeCamp](https://www.freecodecamp.org/),
 [/r/learnprogramming](https://reddit.com/r/learnprogramming/) and so
 on.
-If these don't work for you, that's fine (they didn't for me).
-Search around and find your own sources.
+If these don't work for you, that's fine.
+Everybody learns in a different way.
+Personally I like books and personal projects to learn.
+Search around and find your own methods.

 As for questions, well, this is also another blog post (I have quite a few planned!), but the gist is to use sites like StackOverflow or